Early Los Angeles Historical Buildings (1900 - 1925)

 * * * * *

-(1905)* - Framing of the Pacific Electric Building on Main and Sixth Streets.
+(1904)* - Framing of the Pacific Electric Building located on the southeast corner of Main and Sixth Streets (610 S. Main Street).

 Historical Notes

-The Pacific Electric Building was designed by architect Thornton Fitzhugh.
-Though not the first modern building in Los Angeles, nor the tallest, its large footprint and ten-floor height made it the largest building in floor area west of Chicago for several decades.^*
+The Pacific Electric Building was designed by architect Thornton Fitzhugh in the Beaux-Arts style, which was popular in the early 20th century.
+Though not the first modern building in Los Angeles, nor the tallest, its large footprint and ten-floor height made it the largest building in floor area west of Chicago for several decades.

-(1905)* - External view of the Pacific Electric Railway Building on Main and 6th Streets soon after it was completed.
+(1905)* - View showing the Pacific Electric Railway Building on Main and 6th Streets soon after it was completed.
 Passengers are seen in line waiting to board the PE electric streetcars.

 Historical Notes